Over 40 million people world-wide claim Scottish ancestry. From Australia and New Zealand, through Europe to the USA and Canada.

 Today, Scotland's diaspora includes Scots who have moved away from home, are working abroad, and are helping to share the idea of today's Scotland.
 Scotland itself is home to a vibrant mix of cultures and people from other places, and while some have come to live in Scotland permanently, others who have previously lived, studied or worked in Scotland for a period of time have returned home or moved elsewhere across the world.

 Let's be friends!
 If you consider yourself part of the Scottish diaspora and are keen to stay up to date with what’s happening in and around Scotland, we have just what you’re looking for.
-Our Facebook page, About Scotland, is a one-stop shop for the latest Scottish news.
-The page is regularly updated with great content; from interesting features about Scots past and present to celebrating Scotland's achievements around the world.
+Our social media channels are a one-stop shop for the latest Scottish news.
+They are regularly updated with great content; from interesting features about Scots past and present to celebrating Scotland's achievements around the world.
 If you love Scotland, keep in touch!